General and Durable Power of Attorney in North Carolina

 A power of attorney becomes effective when executed unless you specify in the document that the power of attorney will become effective upon some future event or contingent event.

-Do You Need a Lawyer to Get a Power of Attorney?
+Do You Need a Lawyer to Get a Durable Power of Attorney?

 Designating a power of attorney involves important decisions on your part and should only be undertaken after careful consideration.
 While there are general power of attorney forms online and free durable power of attorney forms as well to create a power of attorney, it’s best to seek trusted legal guidance.